cwkingjr/gift_circle/README.md

 ## Code

-This code was written and compiled on a MacBook, so the binary should work on an Intel-based Mac.
-If that is not your environment, you can attempt to compile it yourself using Rust.
+This code was written and compiled on an Intel-based MacBook Pro, so the release binary should work on any Intel-based Mac.
+If you have an Intel MacBook, you should be able to download the gift_cirle binary that is attached to the GitHub release, modify the permissions to make it executable (chmod +x gift_circle), and invoke it against your participants file as shown above.

-Install Rust, clone the repo into a local directory, cd into that directory, and run ```cargo build```.
-Then invoke the debug binary as listed above, but consuming the sample participants file.
-E.g., ```./target/debug/gift_circle ./src/example-participants.csv```.
-Then, create your own participants file and execute the binary against your file.
+If you have a different machine, you can install Rust for your machine, download the repo (git clone) or source code to your machine, and compile it from the repo folder: "cargo build --release".
+You can also run these:

+cargo test
+cargo run -- --help
+cargo run -- --i=./src/example-participants.csv
+cargo build
+./target/debug/gift_circle --i=./src/example-participants.csv